ksdavidc/digitalgardenforJrCoders/src/site/notes/tests and other quirks/Test of scratchblocks.md

 ## Simple Scratch Callout with .callout-scratch

-works on site not here. not collapse
+works on site not here. not collapse using detection:  `.callout-scratch`
- `.callout-scratch`

 > [!scratch]- as plain text
 >set [test1 v] to (0)